 When the time comes, how do you set garage sale prices?
 Garage sale prices are expected to be rock bottom.
 It’s the last ditch effort to make a little money before you give it away.
 That doesn’t mean you should be taken advantage of.
 It simply means you need to be realistic when you set your garage sale prices.

-The popular range for garage sale prices is anywhere from 10% – 33% of the original cost, depending on the condition of the item.
+The popular range for garage sale prices is 10% – 33% of the original cost, depending on the condition of the item.

 Does that mean if I paid $200 for a pair of jeans I could set the price at $66?
 Probably not, even if they are in excellent shape.
 The low end of 10% might even be a little much for customers who are used to paying no more than $5 a pair and could care less about brands.